 Sara Buckallew is a communications coordinator for IU School of Medicine, where she supports the Center for Diabetes and Metabolic Diseases and the Wells Center for Pediatric Research.
 She is a graduate of Indiana University-Purdue University Indianapolis and holds a BA in journalism with a concentration in public relations and a certificate in communication studies.
 Sara happily resides in Fishers, Indiana with her husband and two dogs, Samantha and Fernando.

-Christina Griffiths, Communications Coordinator, is a communications coordinator with the Office of Strategic Communications, working as a liaison for the Department of Obstetrics and Gynecology and the Department of Urology.
-She develops and implements strategic communications plans and projects for internal and external audiences.
+Christina Griffiths is a communications coordinator and media relations coordinator with the Office of Strategic Communications.
+She develops and implements internal and external strategic communications plans for the the Department of Obstetrics and Gynecology and the Department of Urology.
+She also coordinates media relations efforts for the school, including promoting news about the school to media and scheduling interviews with faculty.
 Before joining IU School of Medicine, Christina worked as a producer for a local television station in Indianapolis where she won a regional Emmy for Best Weekend Newscast.
 She also spent time as a producer, reporter and anchor for a local television station in Tallahassee, Florida where she won a Florida Associated Press Award for Best General Assignment Reporting.
 Christina earned an M.A. in Media and Communication Studies from Florida State University and a B.A. in Journalism from DePaul University.
-In her spare time, she enjoys being a dog mom to her West Highland White Terrier named Ella, playing sports like tennis and golf and doing DIY projects like painting furniture.

 Whitney Walker, Communications Coordinator, supports the Office of Strategic Communications by overseeing internal communications for faculty, staff and medical student education.
 Whitney’s work experiences blend her expertise in science, medicine and multimedia communications.
 Prior to joining IU School of Medicine, Whitney worked as a marketing and communications coordinator for IUPUI School of Science.
 She also has worked as a medical research scientist and is a freelance photographer.
 Whitney earned a BS in Science, Technology and Society with minors in Biology and Medical Humanities from IUPUI.